Atom trapping and dynamics in the interaction of optical vortices with quadrupole-active transitions: Optical forces

 Figure \ref{Fig1}, displays the spatial distribution of $U_{k}^Q/U_0$ for the doughnut vortex of winding numbers $|\ell|=10$ and $|\ell|=100 $, for negative detuning ($\Delta_0=-10^3\Gamma_Q$) and at $Z=0$.
 The depth of the potential wells must be at least of the order of the recoil energy to trap an atom.
 Indeed for the case considered here we have $U_0=\frac{\hbar}{2} \Gamma_Q \simeq 3.8\times 10^{5}(\hbar/sec)$ and the recoil energy for the Cs transition $(6^2S_{1/2}\rightarrow5^2D_{5/2})$ is thus $E_R=\hbar^2 k^2/2m\simeq 2.07\times 10^{6}(\hbar/sec)$.
 This indicates that the depth of the quadrupole potential must be greater than $5\times U_0$, which can be attained for a Laguerre-Gaussian beam with $\ell \gtrsim 10$.

-It is clear from the above formalism that the quadrupole potential has the same dependence on the spatial variables $(X, Y)$ as evident from the plots in Fig.\ref{Fig1}.
-From the experimental point view, winding numbers as large as $l = 300$ can be accomplished, as was reported recently \cite{fickler2012quantum} and the quadrupole potential in the LG mode exhibits enhancement as the winding number increases.
-These features have recently been pointed out \cite{lembessis2013enhanced}.
+From the experimental point view, winding numbers as large as $\ell = 300$ can be accomplished \cite{fickler2012quantum} and the quadrupole potential in the LG mode exhibits enhancement as the winding number increases.
+These features have already been pointed out \cite{lembessis2013enhanced}.
 The scenario indicates that there should be significant mechanical effects on atoms in the context of quadrupole-allowed transition and twisted light.
-Exploring the dynamics of atoms under such physical conditions is of significant interest.
+Exploring the dynamics of atoms under such physical conditions is of significant interest and it is our main goal in this paper.